Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 all other definitions, please look up the SCHC specification [RFC8724].

-  o  DevEUI: an IEEE EUI-64 identifier used to identify the device during the
-     procedure while joining the network (Join Procedure).
+- DevEUI: an IEEE EUI-64 identifier used to identify the device during the procedure while joining the network (Join Procedure).
+It is assigned by the manufacturer or the device owner and provisioned on the Network Gateway.

-  o  DevAddr: a 32-bit non-unique identifier assigned to a device statically or
+- DevAddr: a 32-bit non-unique identifier assigned to a device wether:

+  - Statically: by the device manufacturer in *Activation by Personalization* mode.
-     dynamically after a Join Procedure (depending on the activation mode).
+  - Dynamically: after a Join Procedure by the Network Gateway in *Over The Air Activation* mode.

-  o  Downlink: LoRaWAN term for a message transmitted by the network and
-     received by the device.
+- Downlink: LoRaWAN term for a message transmitted by the network and received by the device.

-  o  OUI: Organisation Unique Identifier.
+- OUI: Organisation Unique Identifier.
 IEEE assigned prefix for EUI.

-  o  RCS: Reassembly Check Sequence.
-Used to verify the integrity of the
+- RCS: Reassembly Check Sequence.
+Used to verify the integrity of the fragmentation-reassembly process.
-     fragmentation-reassembly process.

-  o  SCHC gateway: It corresponds to the LoRaWAN Application Server.
-It manages
-     translation between IPv6 network and the Network Gateway (LoRaWAN Network Server).
+- SCHC gateway: It corresponds to the LoRaWAN Application Server.
+It manages translation between IPv6 network and the Network Gateway (LoRaWAN Network Server).

-  o  Uplink: LoRaWAN term for a message transmitted by the device and received
-     by the network.
+- Uplink: LoRaWAN term for a message transmitted by the device and received by the network.

 # Static Context Header Compression Overview